TOP 12 POUND-FOR-POUND MEN

 25-0-0

 - Named after rapper Tupac Shakur by his family.
-He was introduced to boxing at age five by his grandfather Wali Moses.
+He was introduced to boxing at age five by his grandfather Wali Moses, who built a small ring in their Newark backyard so the children of the family could spar.

-- Won the silver medal at the 2016 Rio Olympics, becoming the youngest American Olympic boxing medalist in decades.
+- Won silver at the 2016 Rio Olympics at just 19, becoming the youngest American Olympic boxing medalist since 1976.
+He was eliminated in the final by a controversial decision that prompted petitions and protests from US Olympic officials.

 Middleweight